What Does It Mean to Be Emotionally Available? And, Why Trauma Makes it Complicated

 Signs You're Becoming More Emotionally Available (Even If It's Slow)

-Progress doesn't always look like calm, centered vulnerability.
-Sometimes it's messier than that.
-Here are some signs that you're actually shifting:
+Progress doesn’t always look like calm, centered vulnerability.
+Sometimes it’s messier than that.
+As you progress, it's important to recognize emotional availability in yourself—notice when you are open, receptive, and willing to engage emotionally.
+Here are some signs that you’re actually shifting:

 • You notice your emotions sooner instead of realizing three days later that you were upset